(AP) – 1930: American Airways Inc. is incorporated. The name changes to American Airlines Inc. in 1934.

 Oct.
 2, 2012: American and the Alllied Pilots Association agree to resume contract talks; all other union groups have accepted cost-cutting contracts.

 Feb.
-13, 2013: The boards of American and US Airways approve a merger creating the world's biggest airline.
+13, 2013: The boards of American and US Airways approve a merger creating the world’s biggest airline.
+The deal is publically announced the next day.

 (Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)